Championship Surfer: Reception

 The Dreamcast and PlayStation versions received "mixed" reviews, while the PC version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 Daniel Erickson of NextGen said that the Dreamcast version was "Easily the best next-generation surfing game so far."
+Atomic Dawg of GamePro said that the same console version "trades on the strength of an impressive game engine that truly makes you feel like you're gliding across the waves.
+While the game promises a lot, however, it doesn't quite deliver."